gomorpheus/morpheus-apidoc/source/includes/_security_group_rules.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A name for the rule policy      | null | Either accept or deny.
-The default is accept. sourceType      | null | Either cidr, group, tier, instance.
+name      | null | A name for the rule sourceType      | null | Either cidr, group, tier, instance.
 The default is cidr. source      | null | CIDR representing the source IP(s) which should receive access.
 Required for sourceType=cidr. sourceGroup.id      | null | The source Security Group ID.
 Required for sourceType=group.